5 Foot Comfort Tips During Pregnancy

 Drink lots of water.
 This sounds counterintuitive, but if your body senses you are becoming dehydrated, it will retain fluid.

-Wear compression socks.
-The kind of compression socks experts include in their lists of things to make pregnancy more comfortable aren't the heavy-duty compression socks prescribed after leg surgery or to treat varicose veins.
+Wear women’s compression socks.
+The kind of compression socks experts include in their lists of things to make pregnancy more comfortable aren't the heavy-duty, incredibly tight compression socks prescribed after leg surgery or to treat varicose veins.
 They are the lighter, inexpensive, stylish, easy-to-wear compression socks that athletes wear to increase agility and travelers wear to prevent tired, aching legs.

-Make Dr. Motion compression socks one of your things to make pregnancy more comfortable.
+Make Dr. Motion compression socks for pregnancy one of your things to make yourself more comfortable.

 There are some very simple remedies for pregnancy feet swelling: